jamesgrams/guystation/README.md

 * There is a Samba delay sometimes, so you might not be able to launch a game immediately after updating ("No ROM found for game").
 Especially since updating uses the main server to process the request.
 * There may be an issue in Samba mode when playing a 3DS or Wii game for the first time on a samba mount that has been saved on another host/mount.
 The save may be overwritten as the mount initiliazes first time setup.
 * They may be an issue with setting multiplayer PS2 keyboard keys.
+* Voice search doesn't check non-displayed stream names.
+* Stream should be allowed for PIP.
+* More streams are needed.
+* There can be an input delay for remote screencast.
+To see, continuously move mouse.
 * EZ Config Issues
     * PS2 can only have keyboard controls set with EZ configuration.
     * NGC EZ configuration will set the device to the Dolphin internal name for a virtual keyboard when a control is set to a keyboard key (with the exception of the screenshot control) as Dolphin requires a device name with controls.
 It will set the device to gamepad when a control is set to a gamepad button/axis a gamepad.
 The custom version of Dolphin will recognize devices as game controllers if the evdev device name matches one of a set of keywords (gamepad, joystick, controller, joypad).
 Other devices are recognized as keyboards.
 This system isn't perfect.